davidhonghikim/kai-cd/documentation/04_current/architecture/03_State_Management.md

 # State Management Architecture

-> **Agent Context**: Complete state management system with Chrome storage persistence
-> **Implementation**: ✅ Complete - 5 stores managing all application state with persistence
-> **Use When**: Managing application state, persisting data, or handling async rehydration
+## Agent Context
+**For AI Agents**: Complete state management architecture using Zustand stores with Chrome storage persistence.
+Use this when working with application state, implementing data persistence, or handling store rehydration.
+Critical foundation document for all state-related development.

+**Implementation Notes**: Contains functional patterns for 5 core stores (serviceStore, viewStateStore, settingsStore, vaultStore, logStore) with async rehydration, migration support, and error handling.
+**Quality Requirements**: Keep store interfaces and patterns synchronized with actual implementation.
+Maintain accuracy of rehydration patterns and Chrome storage adapter.
+**Integration Points**: Foundation for all persistent data, links to service architecture, security, and UI components that consume state.

+---

 ## Quick Summary